quicwg/base-drafts/draft-ietf-quic-transport.md

 the stream can be discarded.

-The "Data Recvd" state persists until stream data has been delivered to the application or application protocol.
+The "Data Recvd" state persists until stream data has been delivered to the application.
 Once stream data has been delivered, the stream enters the "Data Read" state, which is a terminal state.

 Receiving a RST_STREAM frame in the "Recv" or "Size Known" states causes the stream to enter the "Reset Recvd" state.
 This might cause the delivery of